hoytech/quadrable/README.md

     rootNodeAddr = Quadrable.push(rootNodeAddr, "new val");

 Note that when pushing no key is required.
-The value is added to the key indicated by the next pushable index, and the next pushable index is then incremented.
+The value is added to the next pushable index, and the next pushable index is then incremented.

 You can retrieve the number of elements in the log by calling `length` (which just returns the next pushable index or 0 if not set):